The Public Financial Management Reporting Framework

 The International Organization of Supreme Audit Institutions (INTOSAI) has meanwhile taken note of the successful implementation of the PFM Reporting Framework.
 INTOSAI has commended AFROSAI-E & GIZ for their continued efforts in supporting SAIs in their contribution to the SDGs.

-The PFM Reporting Framework is already being implemented in several African countries including Cape Verde, Ghana, Kenya, Mozambique, Rwanda and Zimbabwe.
+The PFM Reporting Framework is already being implemented in several African countries including Angola, Botswana, Cape Verde, Ghana, Guinea Bissau, Kenya, Malawi, Mozambique, Rwanda, Sao Tome, Zambia and Zimbabwe.

 The PFM Reporting Framework tool is freely available to all relevant governing bodies.
 To receive it all you have to do is submit a form and share some information about you and who you represent.
 We will review this information and if you meet the criteria we will send you the PFM Reporting Framework tool.